Mount Lyndhurst Important Bird Area

 Mount Lyndhurst Important Bird Area comprises a 93 km2 part of Mount Lyndhurst Station, a pastoral lease lying on the north-west margin of the Flinders Ranges, about 30 km east of the town of Lyndhurst, South Australia.
 It is accessible via the Strzelecki Track.

 Description

 The extent of the Important Bird Area (IBA) is defined as all habitat suitable for chestnut-breasted whitefaces on Mount Lyndhurst Station.
 The habitat consists of low hills covered by gibber and shingle rock, forming a bare, stony surface dissected by numerous drainage lines.
 It also supports patches of low, open shrubland, mainly of low bluebush, bladder saltbush and other chenopods, with a sparse scattering of larger emu bushes and wattles.
 The climate is arid with hot summers and mild, dry winters.
 Mean maximum temperatures range from 35.5 °C in January to 17.3 °C in July.
-Mean annual rainfall is 162 mm.
+Mean minimum temperatures range from 20 °C in February to 4.1 °C in July.
+Mean annual rainfall is 165.6 mm.